SigNoz Cloud - This page is relevant for SigNoz Cloud editions.

 HTTP based

-Build and run signoz-mcp-server with envs
+Build and run signoz-mcp-server with API key in environment:

 SIGNOZ_URL=signoz_url SIGNOZ_API_KEY=signoz_apikey TRANSPORT_MODE=http MCP_SERVER_PORT=8000 LOG_LEVEL=log_level ./signoz-mcp-server